merkede/podcast-website/content/projects/Engineer_Job_Trial/index.md

 - Databricks Workflow

-Tatabricks Workflow allowed me to schedule and connect notebooks, creating an end-to-end pipeline that streamlined the entire process.
+Databricks Workflow allowed me to schedule and connect notebooks, creating an end-to-end pipeline that streamlined the entire process.
 The automation of the data ingestion pipeline and intermediary pipelines through to model registry, model performance, and unit/integration testing enabled me to track and monitor the performance of the models in real-time.

 ------------------------------------------------------------------------
 {{< figure src="images/workflows.jpeg" caption="Databricks workflows allows you to schedule multiple scripts (ingestion to inference) to run on different clusters." >}}